-Finally, Kain's paper addressed spatial mismatch as it is manifested in America's public schools.
+Finally, Kain discussed spatial mismatch as it is manifested in America's public schools.
 He argued that this could be the most serious type of spatial mismatch in metro areas with intense concentrations of black children in low-achieving, inner-city schools.